RubensZimbres/Enterprise-Grade-Infra-for-AI-Agents/README.md

 # From PoC to Production: Enterprise AI Platform with RAG and Guardrails

 This repository contains a full-stack, secure AI platform deployed on Google Cloud via Terraform.
-It enables secure, RAG-based chat with enterprise-grade security and automated PII protection, now accessible to public users via Firebase Authentication.
+It enables secure, RAG-based chat with enterprise-grade security and automated PII protection, accessible to public users via Firebase Authentication.

 ## Architecture Overview